 Under current law the State is authorized to issue revenue obligations only to fund loans under the Clean Water Fund Program.
-As of September 30, 2003, the State has made approximately \$87 million of Safe Drinking Water Loans.
-These loans are funded from federal capitalization grants and required State match.
-If changes occur to Wisconsin Statutes, Bond proceeds may be used to make loans under the Safe Drinking Water Loan Program.
+As of September 30, 2004, the State has made approximately \$115 million of Safe Drinking Water Loans.
+The Safe Drinking Water Loans are primarily funded from federal capitalization grants, required State match, and recycled State Drinking Water Loan payments.
+If changes occur to the Wisconsin Statutes, Bond proceeds may be used to make loans under the Safe Drinking Water Loan Program and Land Recycling Loan Program.